-the indication for cytogenetic referral (e.g., initial diagnosis versus follow-up studies, pre- versus posttransplant studies, and lymphoid versus myeloid malignancies) and the clinical application of the cytogenetic results (e.g., selection of therapy).
+6.2.4 Sample processing, analytical variables, and turnaround time (TAT) should be determined by the laboratory based on the indication for cytogenetic referral (eg, initial diagnosis vs follow-up studies, pre- vs post-transplant studies, and lymphoid vs myeloid malignancies) and the clinical application of the cytogenetic results (eg, selection of therapy).

-6.1.5 Molecular genetics analyses are essential for diagnosis of some hematological neoplasms, and several molecular mutations, not detectable by cytogenetic analyses, provide important diagnostic and prognostic information.
-These are outside the scope of the current guidelines.
+6.2.5 Molecular genetics analyses are essential for the diagnosis of some hematologic neoplasms, and several clinically significant molecular variants, not detectable by cytogenetic analyses, provide important diagnostic and prognostic information.
+However, molecular methodologies used to detect genomic aberrations such as single-nucleotide variants (SNVs), indels, RNA fusions, or internal tandem duplications are outside the scope of this document.

-6.1.6 For quality assurance, the laboratory should monitor the numbers and types of hematological neoplasms received, percentage of cases with abnormal results, cell culture success rate, success rate of FISH and CMA studies, TAT, and correlation of FISH and CMA data with G-banded chromosome analysis results.
+6.2.6 For quality assurance, the laboratory should monitor the numbers and types of hematologic neoplasms received, percentage of cases with abnormal results, cell culture success rate, success rate of FISH and CMA studies, TAT, and correlation of FISH and CMA data with G-banded chromosome analysis results.
+In addition, correlation with clinical and pathologic findings, as well as additional structural chromosomal abnormalities detected by other molecular methods should be documented whenever applicable.